tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-05-why-stack-overflow-documentation-effort-failed.md

 * **Documentation was largely redundant from the original sites**, so the Documentation pages didn't receive the anticipated traffic.
 There's not a compelling reason to go to Stack Overflow instead of the more authoritative source.
 For example, when creating a new project in Android Studio, would you go to [Stack Overflow](https://stackoverflow.com/documentation/android/85/getting-started-with-android/537/creating-a-new-project#t=201708080613182384865) or [Android's docs](https://developer.android.com/studio/projects/create-project.html)?
 Turns out more people went to the latter.
 * **Examples-heavy model didn't take off**.
 The model of foregrounding examples before textual explanations was supposed to be the differentiating characteristic in Stack Overflow's Documentation, but it didn't seem important enough to users to persuade them against the original sources.
 * **Documentation doesn't granularize into little chunks that can be easily crowdsourced.** It's a lot of work to write documentation.
 If the effort for contributors is too high, fewer people participate.
 Forum responses are much easier to crowdsource than entire documentation topics.
 * **Contributing authors felt less confident writing docs than they did forum posts.** It takes more of a sense of expertise and authoritativeness to write documentation than to answer a forum question.
 Additionally, in a forum you're contributing your perspective amid a variety of other potential answers, not providing a single authoritative answer.
-This intimidated contributors.
+Contributors felt intimidated.
 * **The interaction model for writing documentation isn't as compelling as answering forum posts.** With a forum post, you're directly helping someone.
 Documentation, on the other hand, is more general.
 "You aren't documenting a specific problem you're facing, you're helping others deal with an entire class of problems by documenting" ([Welcome to Stack Overflow Documentation](https://stackoverflow.com/tour/documentation).
 You start out expounding on a general topic, not answering an actual question a user asked and needs help with.
-As a result, the effort isn't as engaging.
+As a result, the effort to contribute isn't as engaging.

 ## Was the failure of Stack Overflow Documentation good or bad for professional technical writers?